hashicorp/terraform-provider-tfe/website/docs/r/organization_token.html.markdown

   generated even if a token already exists.
 This will invalidate the existing token!
 * `expired_at` - (Optional) The token's expiration date.
 The expiration date must be a date/time string in RFC3339 format (e.g., "2024-12-31T23:59:59Z").
-If no expiration date is supplied, the expiration date will default to null and never expire.
+If no expiration date is supplied, the expiration date will default to 2 years from the time of token creation.

 ## Example Usage